Tom-Mus/Power-BI-Projects/README.md

 # AdventureWorks Report PowerBI

-This report was done as a course project by *Mahesh Nanavare* during '*Microsoft Power BI Desktop for Business Intelligence*' course on Udemy.
+This report was done as a course project by *Tomasz Musial* during '*Microsoft Power BI Desktop for Business Intelligence*' course on Udemy.

-## About the report :-
+## About the report :

 **Aim** : design and execute an end to end business intelligence solution from scratch to track KPIs (sales, revenue, profit, returns), compare regional performance, analyze product-level trends and forecasts, and identify high-value customers.